 There are several different types of bladder cancer, the most common of which is Urothelial Carcinoma (UC).
-UC accounts for over 90% of all bladder cancers and begins in the bladder lining as either a papillary cancer growing out into the center of the bladder, or a flat tumour known as a carcinoma in situ (or CIS).
-CIS tumours are a particular concern as they’re more likely to spread, penetrating the muscle surrounding the bladder and other parts of the body.
+UC accounts for over 90% of all bladder cancers and begins in the bladder lining as either a papillary cancer growing out into the center of the bladder, or a flat tumor known as a carcinoma in situ (or CIS).
+CIS tumors are a particular concern as they’re more likely to spread, penetrating the muscle surrounding the bladder and other parts of the body.

 Non-Invasive vs Invasive Bladder Cancer